Skip to content

 How to become a Physical Therapist Assistant?

-To work as a Physical Therapist Assistant in the United States, you must graduate from a Commission on Accreditation in Physical Therapy Education - an accredited physical therapist assistant education program and pass a state-administered national exam to obtain licensure or certification required in most states.
+To become a Physical Therapist Assistant in the United States, you must graduate from an accredited PTA program.
+The program should be accredited by the Commission on Accreditation in Physical Therapy Education.
+Afterward, you must pass a state-administered national exam to obtain licensure or certification, which most states require.

-The length of a PTA program is typically two years (five semesters).
-Primary content areas in the curriculum may include but are not limited to anatomy, physiology, exercise physiology, biomechanics, kinesiology, neuroscience, clinical pathology, behavioral sciences, communication, and ethics/values.
+A PTA program typically lasts two years (five semesters).
+The curriculum covers primary content areas such as anatomy, physiology, biomechanics, kinesiology, neuroscience, and clinical pathology.
+It also includes behavioral sciences, communication, ethics, and values.

-Approximately 75% of the PTA curriculum is a classroom (didactic) and lab study; the remaining 25% is dedicated to clinical education.
-PTA students spend, on average, 16 weeks in full-time clinical education experiences.
+Approximately 75% of the PTA curriculum is classroom (didactic) and lab study; the remaining 25% is dedicated to clinical education.
+On average, PTA students spend 16 weeks in full-time clinical education experiences.

 What sets the ECC physical therapist assistant program apart?

 ECC’s PTA program has proven outcomes in the last 15 years.
 Graduates of the program earn an Associate of Applied Science degree (AAS) in Physical Therapist Assisting.
-They are eligible to take the required PTA state licensure examination, which prepares you for entry-level employment in the physical therapy environment.
+They can take the PTA state licensure exam, preparing them for entry-level employment in the physical therapy field.
 We have a track record of passing all our students on the PTA state licensure exam.
 Plus, over 90 percent of our graduates are employed as PTAs yearly.
 Learn more about our program effectiveness.

 How long does it take to become a physical therapist assistant?

 Elgin Community College’s PTA program can be completed in five semesters over two years, including a 10-week summer semester.
-The program consists of 71-74 credit hours, including classroom and laboratory components.
+The program comprises 71-74 credit hours, including classroom and laboratory components.
 PTA students complete three clinical rotations, in which they learn under the direction and supervision of a licensed PT.

 What does a physical therapist assistant do?

-As a PTA, you will work under the direction and supervision of licensed physical therapists (PT) to help people of all ages address various health issues and medical diagnoses.
-Your understanding of kinesiology and biology will inform how you use exercise and movement to help your patients reduce pain and gain mobility.
+As a PTA, you will work under the direction of licensed physical therapists (PTs).
+You’ll assist people of all ages with various health issues and medical diagnoses.
+Your kinesiology and biology knowledge will help you use exercise and movement to reduce pain and improve patients' mobility.
 The ultimate goal is to restore optimal function.

-A successful PTA exhibits empathy and understanding for patients with all illnesses and disabilities while demonstrating competency in knowledge and clinical skills.
+A successful PTA empathizes with patients with illnesses and disabilities while demonstrating strong knowledge and clinical skills.
 A career in physical therapy is challenging but extremely rewarding.
 Common areas of employment include:

 • Schools